University of Pau and the Adour Region

+Organisation

 History

-Creation

-The university was founded in 1970 but it can trace its origins back to 1549 when the Collège des Arts, an institute for the study of the humanities, was established in the royal town of Pau.
+The university was formally established in 1970.
+However, it can trace its origins back to 1549 when the Collège des Arts, an institute for the study of the humanities, was established in the royal town of Pau.
 More recently, the University of Bordeaux opened a branch in Pau in 1946 to teach legal subjects.
 This branch known as the Institut d’études juridiques et économiques was directed by Robert Poplawski.
 It was then located in Villa Lawrence in Pau town centre.

 Presidents

 The university has been led by the following presidents:

 Academics

 As the university has grown it has added more courses and reorganised its academic units.
 In 2018, the academic units were organised into three colleges: